Belara, 2 mg+0.03 mg 21 pcs

 Immune system.

-Infrequent: hypersensitivity to the components of the drug including allergic skin reactions.
+Uncommon: hypersensitivity to the components of the drug, including allergic reactions from the skin.

 Metabolism.